developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/api/registerfornotification/index.md

  * "PROFILE_NAME": "&lt;name of Profile now in use&gt;"

 * `SCANNER_STATUS`:
- * `NOTIFICATION_TYPE`: "SCANNER_STATUS"
- * SCANNER_STATUS: WAITING, SCANNING, CONNECTED, DISCONNECTED or DISABLED

-> **Scanner status notifications are sent <u>only if the scanner in the active Profile is enabled</u>**.

-**WAITING** – Scanner is enabled and ready to scan using a physical trigger or SOFT_SCAN_TRIGGER intent.
+ * **WAITING** – Scanner is enabled and ready to scan using a physical trigger or SOFT_SCAN_TRIGGER intent.

-**SCANNING** - Scanner has emitted the scan beam and scanning is in progress.
+ * **SCANNING** - Scanner has emitted the scan beam and scanning is in progress.
 This event does not prevent the application from disabling other controls as necessary.

-**CONNECTED** – A Bluetooth scanner has connected with the device and can now be enabled (or disabled) by the application.
+ * **CONNECTED** – A Bluetooth scanner has connected with the device and can now be enabled (or disabled) by the application.
 Scanner selection should be set to Auto in the currently active profile.

-**DISCONNECTED** – A Bluetooth scanner has disconnected from the device.
+ * **DISCONNECTED** – A Bluetooth scanner has disconnected from the device.
 Sending an intent to enable or disable the scanner in this state will enable/disable the current default scanner.

-**IDLE** - Scanner is in one of the following states: enabled but not yet in the waiting state, in the suspended state by the intent API call or disabled due to the hardware trigger.
+ * **IDLE** - Scanner is in one of the following states: enabled but not yet in the waiting state, in the suspended state by an intent (e.g. [SUSPEND_PLUGIN](../scannerinputplugin)) or disabled due to the hardware trigger.

-**DISABLED** – Scanner is disabled.
-This will be broadcast by the scanner plug-in when the active Profile becomes disabled or the scanner is disabled with an intent.
+ * **DISABLED** – Scanner is disabled.
+This is broadcasted by the scanner plug-in when the active profile becomes disabled manually or the scanner is disabled with an intent (e.g. [DISABLE_PLUGIN](../scannerinputplugin)).

+> **Scanner status notifications are sent <u>only if the scanner in the active Profile is enabled</u>**.

 **Note**: The `PROFILE_NAME` (of the currently active profile) is returned with `SCANNER_STATUS` to allow the developer to filter scanner events for the required Profile only.